trandinhkhoa/crypto_exchange/notes.md

             - mutex: for case where you dont care about communication and just want to make sure only one goroutine can access a variable at a time to avoid conflicts
     - in Go, when you create a new instance of a struct using &OrderData{...}, you're allocating memory for that struct on the heap.
 This memory will remain valid and won't be garbage collected as long as there's a reference to it.
 In your case, the reference is maintained in the orderBookData.Bids slice.
         - Once you exit the code block, the local variable orderData goes out of scope, but the memory it points to is still valid because the orderBookData.Bids slice holds a reference to it.
+    - if inner struct has a pointer to outer struct, be careful passing around the instance of the outer struct.
+If pass by value , the new arg will contain an instance of the inner class that is pointing to the "original" outer instance -> pass the pointer instead
     - similarities:
         - go get <> == npm install
             - go.mod == package.json